APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Resilience and Natural Hazards

+- [FloodFactor](https://firststreet.org/flood-factor/) - Provided by the First Street Foundation, this tool makes it easy to determine if a property has flooded from major events in the past, is currently at risk, and how that risk changes over time.
+It can also help estimate damage costs associated with flooding.

 ### Travel Behavior

 - [Replica](https://replicahq.com/platform) -  Replica is a data platform providing rich origin-destination, spend, and scenario impact analysis based on an activity based modeling process.